bit-country/bitcountry-docs/docs/node-operator.md

 ## **Become a Validator - authority of producing block**

-*$NUUM on Tewai Chain Testnet is for testing purpose, they have no value or reflection of NUUM on public mainnet*
+*$NUUM on Tewai Chain Testnet is for testing purpose, it has no value or reflection of $NUUM on the public mainnet*

 ### Run the node as validator

-Once your node from step 1 is fully synced then you can stop the node by Control + C, and run the node again with --validator and --name arguments.
+Once your node from step 1 is fully synced then you can stop the node by pressing Control + C, and run the node again with --validator and --name arguments.
 **Running from source**

 ```sh